Rifle eatery owner: Goal now to get license back

 Boebert said reopening the restaurant let her make payroll last week.
 She’s now selling T-shirts and other store merchandise, hoping it might help her make the next payroll.

-Demonstrators supporting Boebert also gathered outside the county public health offices in Rlfle Monday.
+Demonstrators supporting Boebert also gathered outside the county public health offices Monday in Rifle.

-“They understand our constitutional rights are being trampled.
-Just because there is a pandemic doesn’t mean the Constitution goes out the window,” she said.

 The county filing seeking the restraining order indicates that the county had received multiple complaints about the restaurant being open for dine-in service, as well as an inquiry from another Rifle restaurant owner asking if it could open on-premises dining “since Shooters Grill was now open to the public.”